scratchfoundation/scratch-resources/README.md

     * [11_VideoSensing.zip](https://scratch-resources.s3.amazonaws.com/source/cards/InDesign-files/11_VideoSensing.zip)
     * [12_Imagine.zip](https://scratch-resources.s3.amazonaws.com/source/cards/InDesign-files/12_Imagine.zip)

-  * [Powerpoint-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files): Each of the card sets in PowerPoint format for translators who do not have access to Adobe InDesign.
+  * [Powerpoint-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files): Each of the card sets in PowerPoint format for translators to download and edit.
+  * [Google-Slides](https://drive.google.com/drive/folders/1dlxzQzsWqEdQpA9r7m0PZr_KnY0jA4D6):The cards are also available as Google Slides for translators to make a copy and edit.

 * guides/: The source files for the set of Scratch Educator Guides.
   * [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/InDesign-files): The InDesign source files for each educator guide.
 There are zip archives corresponding to each guide so you don't have to download the files individually:
     * [CatchEducatorGuide.zip](https://scratch-resources.s3.amazonaws.com/source/guides/InDesign-files/CatchEducatorGuide.zip)